Getting Started with FME Form: Working with Databases

 Introduction

-In this article, you'll discover how to create a workspace in FME Workbench, the authoring application that accompanies FME Form, specifically emphasizing utilizing data from a database.
-Please follow along with the step-by-step instructions to learn how to create a database connection, read data from a PostgreSQL table that includes employee information, add a transformer to filter for active employees, and then write the filtered data to a Microsoft Excel workbook.
+In this article, you'll discover how to create a workspace in FME Workbench, the authoring application accompanying FME Form, specifically emphasizing the utilization of data from a database.
+Please follow the step-by-step instructions to create a database connection, read data from a PostgreSQL table containing employee information, add a transformer to filter for active employees, and write the filtered data to a Microsoft Excel workbook.

-If you regularly use spreadsheets instead of databases, the same example can be completed by reading from a Microsoft Excel spreadsheet.
+If you regularly use spreadsheets instead of databases, you can complete the same example by reading from a Microsoft Excel spreadsheet.
 See Getting Started with FME Form: Working with Table/Tabular Data for the instructions.

-FME Desktop was rebranded to FME Form in 2023.
-FME 2024.0 features a new interface.
+A rebranded interface was introduced in FME 2024.0.
 This tutorial can be used with any version of FME.
 The concepts are the same, but the screenshot appearances may differ.

 Source Data

-The source data is a table from the Safe Software provided training PostgreSQL database that contains a list of employees.
+The source data is a table and contains a list of employees from the Safe Software-provided training PostgreSQL database.

 Step-by-step Instructions